 - Wear a Coast Guard approved personal floatation device (PFD) and carry all gear recommended in the Gear Checklist.

 - Have recently practiced self and assisted rescues.

 - Be ready to launch at the agreed upon time.

 - Pack the appropriate food and clothing to maintain an optimal level of comfort throughout the trip.

 - Travel with the group throughout the trip.

 - Log in to the SKABC with your Username or Email and Password.

 - Find a trip in the Trip List.
 Check the trip classification code and review any other participant requirements that may be specified for the trip.
-If you have any questions about the trip, or equipment, skills or stamina required, discuss it with the Trip Coordinator.
+If you have any questions about the trip, or equipment, skills or stamina required, discuss it with the Trip Leader or a Trips Officer.

-- Contact the Trip Leader or Trip Organizer and let them know you want to sign up for the trip.
+- Contact the Trip Leader and let them know you want to sign up for the trip.